SillyVoices/CatalogMainScript/README.md

 step 4 !loopkill targetPlayer

 step 5 AFK and hope the other player rage quits!
+# Known bugs
+crashes the player if you use the blind command and the blind snowflake some how get destroyed Attempts to korblox while anchored
 # My rant
 This is my catalog heaven admin script unobfuscated.lua is the one that is the most recent verison I made; but I screwed up and end up leaking the source code.